Finger/thumb assembly jig for an e-NABLE Phoenix prosthetic hand

 thingiverse

-This jig is intended to make the assembly of the fingers and thumb of an e-NABLE Phoenix hand easier for novice makers especially during an assembly event.
-It can also assist people with only one fully functional hand to assemble one of these assistive devices.
-It holds the finger/thumb tip in alignment with the proximal phalanges (also referred to as a phalanx) so that a snap pin can be pushed or driven in to join them.
-Print Settings Printer Brand: RepRap Printer: Folger RepRap 2020 Prusa i3 Rafts: No Supports: No Resolution: 0.2mm layers Infill: 20% Notes: Although separate STL files are provided for different hand scale factors between 100% and 150% in 5% increments this only provides different text to mark the size.
-The STL should be scaled up using your slicer when printing at a scale larger than 100%.
-The text on the jig can be made easier to read if the first few layers are printed in a contrasting color to the upper layers.
+This jig is specifically designed to simplify the assembly process for the fingers and thumb of an e-NABLE Phoenix hand, making it more manageable for novice makers during an assembly event or even for individuals with limited dexterity who only have one fully functional hand.
+The jig holds the finger/thumb tip in precise alignment with the proximal phalanges (also known as a phalanx) allowing for the easy insertion of a snap pin to join them.
+Print Settings Printer Brand: RepRap Printer: Folger RepRap 2020 Prusa i3 Rafts: No Supports: No Resolution: 0.2mm layers Infill: 20% Notes: Despite providing separate STL files for various hand scale factors between 100% and 150% in increments of 5%, this only includes different text to indicate the size.
+The STL file should be scaled up using a slicer when printing at any scale larger than 100%.
+The text on the jig can be made more legible by printing the first few layers in a contrasting color to the upper layers.
 When printed at 100% all the text begins at a height of 1mm.
-When scaling larger than 100% you'll need to scale up the height of the first color section.
-For example, when scaling at 130% the filament should be changed at the first layer above 1.3mm .
+However, when scaling larger than 100%, you'll need to increase the height of the first colored section accordingly.
+For instance, when scaling up to 130%, the filament should be changed at the layer above 1.3mm.

 With this file you will be able to print Finger/thumb assembly jig for an e-NABLE Phoenix prosthetic hand with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Finger/thumb assembly jig for an e-NABLE Phoenix prosthetic hand.